mflannery/gluster-test-drive-3.3/docs/gluster-module-6.md

 ```

-On **rhgs4** create the slave volume using the slavevol.conf file with gdeploy
+Also on **rhgs1** create the slave volume using the slavevol.conf file with gdeploy
 ```bash
 gdeploy -c ~/materials/gdeploy/slavevol.conf
 ```